Tarancón

 Tarancón is a municipality of Spain located in the province of Cuenca, Castilla–La Mancha.
-As of 2018, it has a population of 14,834, which makes it the second most populated municipality in the province.
+As of 2024, it has a population of 16,462, which makes it the second most populated municipality in the province.

+It lies at the crossroads of the A-3 route connecting Central Spain with the Levante and the A-40 route connecting Cuenca and Ocaña.

 History

 The place's repopulation presumably dates back to the late 12th to early 13th century.
 Throughout the rest of the Middle Ages, Tarancón was a hamlet belonging to the land of Uclés, a dominion of the Order of Santiago after 1174.
-Uclés was granted township status in 1537.
+Tarancón was temporarily granted township status in 1537.
 It was granted the title of 'city' (ciudad) in 1921.